SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 You do these two things in the `ConfigureServices()` and `Configure()` methods of the `Startup` class.

-Note: You will need to add a `#using Pivotal.Discovery.Client;` if you are using the `Pivotal.Discovery.Client` package, or a  `#using Steeltoe.Discovery.Client;` if you are using the `Steeltoe.Discovery.Client`.
+Note: You will need to add a `#using Pivotal.Discovery.Client;` if you are using the `Pivotal.Discovery.ClientCore` package, or a  `#using Steeltoe.Discovery.Client;` if you are using the `Steeltoe.Discovery.ClientCore`.
 This is required in order to gain access to the extension methods shown below.

 ```csharp
 #using Pivotal.Discovery.Client;